jesse-jared-collab/jesse-jared-collab.github.io/cv.md

 ## Presentations

 "Social Anarchism and the Rejection of Private Property," presented at the Philosophy, Politics & Economics Society Annual Meeting, 2020.
-Presentation at the American Philosophical Association Pacific Division Conference cancelled due to COVID-19.
+Presentations at the American Philosophical Association Pacific Division Conference and North American Society for Social Philosophy Annual Conference cancelled due to COVID-19.

 "Justification, Explanation, and Egalitarianism," presented at the MANCEPT Workshops, 2019.